What Is Lupus?

 Lupus rash can cause a ruddy discoloration of the backs of the hands and fingers.
 There can also be poor circulation to the nail beds that leads to irregularities of the fingernails.
 Inflammation at the nail bed can cause swelling and puffiness.

-Symptoms of Lupus: Fever and Fatigue
+Lupus Symptoms: Fever and Fatigue

 Fatigue is one of the most common symptoms of lupus.
 It can interfere with daily activities, exercise, and occupation.
 Low-grade fever is not uncommon during disease flares and can be a warning sign for an impending flare-up of lupus.